jaigouk/integran/README.md

 ## 🙏 Acknowledgments

 - Questions sourced from the official BAMF exam catalog
-- Enhanced with content from official German government sources
 - AI-powered explanations using Google Gemini
 - Multilingual translations for diverse communities
 - Inspired by Anki's spaced repetition algorithm